LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                          policy        (device synchronization will occur when
-                                                       reduction value is finalized). cuda/hip_reduce\*atomic\*                any CUDA/HIP  Same as above, but reduction may use policy        atomic operations and initializes the
+                                                       reduction value is finalized). cuda/hip_reduce\*atomic\*                any CUDA/HIP  Same as above, but reduction may use policy        atomic operations leading to run to run variability in the results. cuda/hip_reduce\*host_init\*             any CUDA/HIP  Same as above, but initializes the memory used for atomics on the host.
+                                                       This works on recent architectures and
+                                                       incurs lower overheads.
+cuda/hip_reduce\*device_init\*           any CUDA/HIP  Same as above, but initializes the
                                                        memory used for atomics on the device.
                                                        This works on all architectures but
                                                        incurs higher overheads.
-cuda/hip_reduce\*atomic_host\*           any CUDA/HIP  Same as above, but reduction may use
-                                         policy        atomic operations and initializes the
-                                                       memory used for atomics on the host.
-                                                       This works on recent architectures and
-                                                       incurs lower overheads.
-cuda/hip_reduce\*with_fences             any CUDA/HIP  Same as above, and reduction uses normal
+cuda/hip_reduce\*device_fence            any CUDA/HIP  Same as above, and reduction uses normal
-                                         policy        memory accesses with device scope fences.
+                                         policy        memory accesses that are not visible across the whole device and device scope fences to ensure visibility and ordering.
                                                        This works on all architectures but
-                                                       incurs higher overheads.
-cuda/hip_reduce\*avoid_fences            any CUDA/HIP  Same as above, and reduction uses special
-                                         policy        memory accesses to allow it to avoid device scope fences.
+                                                       incurs higher overheads on some architectures. cuda/hip_reduce\*block_fence             any CUDA/HIP  Same as above, and reduction uses special policy        memory accesses to a level of cache shared visible to the whole device and block scope fences to ensure ordering.
 This improves
                                                        performance on some architectures. sycl_reduce                              any SYCL      Reduction in a SYCL kernel (device policy        synchronization will occur when the